chrisgrieser/nvim-recorder/README.md

 -- displays non-empty macro-slots (registers) and indicates the selected ones.
 -- Only displayed when *not* recording.
 Slots with breakpoints get an extra `#`.
--- Recommendation: use with the config `clear = true` to see whether you have any recordings require("recorder").displaySlots()
+-- 💡 use with the config `clear = true` to see recordings you made this session. require("recorder").displaySlots()
 ```